What is the TCP flow control?

 Why is TCP flow control required?

 TCP is an example of a transport layer protocol as per the OSI reference model.
 It provides reliable and sequenced delivery of messages.
 Because of reliable delivery, TCP retries to send a lost segment if a packet is lost due to a slow receiver.
-If no flow control, TCP will keep resending again and again, and the situation will get worse over the network.
+If there is no flow control, TCP will keep resending repeatedly, and the situation will worsen over the network.

-With the flow control, during the communication TCP receiver keep sending the available space capacity for the incoming messages to the sender.
-The sender updates the space information and reduces the message sending rate.
+With the flow control, the TCP receiver keeps sending the available space capacity for the incoming messages to the sender during the communication.
+The sender updates the space information and reduces the outgoing message rate.
 The space is known as the receiver window size.

-For implementing flow control, the sender should know how much free space is available on the receiver, before sending further messages.
-In an earlier TCP header tutorial, we have described various protocol parameters.
+For implementing flow control, the sender should know how much free space is available on the receiver before sending further messages.
+In an earlier TCP header tutorial, we described various protocol parameters.
 One parameter is the window size.
-In each TCP segment, both ends add their own window size in the header.
+Both ends add their own window size in the header in each TCP segment.

-At the time of connection setup, the window size is the maximum capacity available.
+During connection setup, the window size is the maximum capacity available.
 During packet transfer, the window size keeps updating.
-When a TCP end, can not accept any more messages, the window size is set to zero.
+The window size value is zero when a TCP end can not accept further messages.

-When the sender receives a window size of zero, should not try to send any further messages.
-Till it gets again a message with a window size of nonzero.
+When the sender receives a window size of zero, it stops sending any further messages till it gets again a message with a window size of more than zero.

 Flow control and TCP user: